Ahmed-Ayman/DAND-udacity/README.md

 The DAND program was divided into 2 semester, it took me around 4 months to finish the first and another 4 months to finish the 2nd since I was just super busy with college, full time development job and another Google Challenge also on Udacity.

+feel free to clone my work and edit it or use it for any legal purpose.